paul-wolf/djaq/README.txt

 Djaq queries from any language, Java, Javascript, golang, etc. to a Django application and get results as JSON.

-Of course, there is a common way to do this already by using some REST framework like Django REST Framework (DRF), GraphQL, Django views, etc.
-The advantage of Djaq is you can immediately provide access without writing server side code except for security as explained below.
+Of course, there is a common way to do this already by using frameworks like Django REST Framework (DRF), GraphQL, Django views, etc. The advantage of Djaq is you can immediately provide access without writing server side code except for security as explained below.
 Djaq is a good fit if you want:

 -  Microservice communication where some services don’t have access to the Django ORM or are not implemented with Python